-Nora ("Norie") Singer, Ph.D. is a Professor in the Department of Communication and Coordinator of the SVSU Pride Center, the university's LGBTQIA+ student programming and support office.
-She is an award-winning teacher and researcher specializing in the study of public discourses of modern social movements.
-Singer has been primarily interested in U.S. environmental and food movement struggles related to cultural identity (especially gender), coalition building, public health, and just sustainability.
+Nora ("Norie") Singer, Ph.D. is a Professor in the Department of Communication and an award-winning teacher and researcher specializing in the study of public discourses of modern social movements.
+Singer has written extensively about U.S. environmental and food movement struggles related to cultural identities, social justice coalition building, public health, human interspecies relationships, and global sustainability.

 Singer's courses at SVSU examine various public communication issues, including but not limited to message strategies, ethical dilemmas, ideology, identity and power, corporate-consumer culture, and democracy in the public sphere.
 Dr. Singer teaches courses on rhetoric in civic life, argumentation and debate, persuasion and attitude change, media and society, social movement communication, and communication theory.